Wolfiej-k/s24-eng-assisthub/readme.md

 ## API Documentation

 All API queries are of content-type `application/json`.
+In order to authorize a request, either set the `"Secret"` header to the admin secret (as specified in an environmental variable) or supply an Auth0-issued JWT in the `"Authorization"` header.
+In the following, we assume this has been done; otherwise, all routes return status `401` with body `{ error: "Unauthorized" }`.
+Lastly, unspecified errors (such as attempting to update a record in parallel with another requester) trigger status `500` with body `{ error: "Internal server error" }`.

 #### Client type
 > | field      |  type     | data type               | description                                                           |